 - Playtest or Workshop: Circulate your project for feedback.
 Give groups specific problems or issues on which to focus.
 Later, conduct another workshop, where you don’t intervene or guide the participants; be a fly on the wall, observe them interacting with your project, and take notes.

 - Datification: Prototype your project with data in mind.
 Cook up a data model (entities, attributes for each entity, and relations between entities), some sample data, and an example of use.
 For whom is the data produced?
 By whom?
 How?
 Under what assumptions?
 How transparent is the process?
 How do people consent to and participate in it?
 Such prototypes should prompt considerations of control, surveillance, play (or gamification), and labour.

 - Dystopia/Utopia: Integrate your datification into two dramatically different scenarios: one where the results are ostensibly positive, and one where the results are ostensibly negative.
 Articulate why you think the results are positive and negative, and also why technology is even necessary to achieve them.

 - Design Brief: Compose a design brief for your prototype.
 Include your project’s social aim (a specific social issue supported by peer-reviewed research), intended audience (a specific group for whom your project is designed), context (a particular place or situation), core parts (the primary ingredients of your prototype), aesthetics (affordances, or how your prototype engages people), responsibilities (what the project may change or affect, who will be responsible for those changes, and how), and focus (what the project won’t or doesn’t do).
 Provide example materials, too, such as illustrations, wireframes, photographs, code, video, and/or tactile prototypes.
 Design briefs are often written by firms and oriented toward clients or customers, but this version is intended to engage the course material.

 Image care of the MLab.
-This page was created on 15 November 2018 and last updated on 4 July 2019.
+I created this page on 15 November 2018 and last updated it on 30 January 2022.